dougeby/IntuneDocs/intune/app-wrapper-prepare-android.md

 You will then be prompted for **KeyStorePassword** and **KeyPassword**.
 Enter the credentials you used to create the key store file.

 The wrapped app and a log file are generated and saved in the output path you specified.

+## Reusing signing certificates and wrapping apps
+Android requires that all apps must be signed by a valid certificate in order to be installed on Android devices.

+Wrapped apps can be signed either as part of the wrapping process or *after* wrapping using your existing signing tools (any signing information in the app before wrapping is discarded).

+If possible, the signing information that was already used during the build process should be used during wrapping.
+In certain organizations, this may require working with whoever owns the keystore information (ie. the app build team).

+If the previous signing certificate cannot be used, or the app has not been deployed before, you may create a new signing certificate by following the instructions in the [Android Developer Guide](https://developer.android.com/studio/publish/app-signing.html#signing-manually).

+If the app has been deployed previously with a different signing certificate, the app can't be uploaded to the Intune console after upgrade.
+App upgrade scenarios will be broken if your app is signed with a different certificate than the one the app is built with.
+As such, any new signing certificates should be maintained for app upgrades.

 ## Security considerations for running the App Wrapping Tool
 To prevent potential spoofing, information disclosure, and elevation of privilege attacks: